bystrano/bash-args/README.md

 ```

 An option starts with a `%` followed by its name.
 Option names must contain only
-alpha-numeric characters, or `_` or `-`.
+alpha-numeric characters, `_` or `-`.

-The following lines define the option's parameter.
+The following lines define the option's parameters.
 When the script is run, this
 is actually eval'd as bash code.
 The variables defined are the option's
 parameters.
 This means that the general quoting rules for strings apply, and
-that you can define the options dynamically, like in the example above, setting
+that you can define the options dynamically, like in the example above, in which
-the `default` parameter of the `directory` option to `$(pwd)`.
+the `default` parameter of the `directory` option is set to `$(pwd)`.

 An option *must* define at least the `type` and `variable` parameter :